rezafahrur/laravenbook/README.md

 ## Is it Production Ready?

-Laravenbook is running in production environment but is still considered Beta until the current round of code refactoring and features is being completed.
+Laravenbook is running in production environment, but right now it is still considered as Beta until the current round of code refactoring is completed and all of its features are fully developed.

 ## Has it fully implemented yet?